Khorva/Personal-Projects/README.md

 # Personal-Projects
-Personal projects that I'm working on.
+Personal projects that I'm working on as I learn coding.